oliver-oloughlin/deno_surreal/README.md

 Delete one or more records from a table:
 ```
 await db.delete("person") // Delete all people
-await db.delete("person:1") // Delete only person with id "person:1"
+await db.delete("person:1") // Only delete person with id "person:1"
 ```

 <br>